Estimated Average Glucose Calculator

 If there's a lot of sugar in the bloodstream, there's a greater possibility that some sugar particles will bond to hemoglobin, creating HbA1c.
 That's why we measure HbA1c to indirectly evaluate the action of insulin - we also use it to check whether the patient is following the proper diet and prescribed treatment.

-Finally, we come to the grand finale of this short story - the disease that we described, caused by the lack of insulin, or lack of its proper function, is called diabetes mellitus.
+Finally, we come to the grand finale of this short story - the disease that we described, caused by the lack of insulin, or lack of its proper function, is called.
 This condition is chronic and can be treated either with:

 - Artificial insuline 💉; or